Portfolio-Solver-Platform/infrastructure/README.md

 Initialising the cluster:
 - Start up the cluster
     - It is important to enable etcd encryption at rest.
 How this is done depends on the cloud provider, but usually involves setting up a key in their proprietary Key Management Service (KMS) and during the cluster setup, configuring it to use the key for etcd encryption at rest.
     - It is important to enable a Container Networking Interface (CNI) that supports the native Kubernetes network policies.
 The default CNI typically does _not_ support this, so it is important to explicitly enable.
-In Google Cloud, this is currently Dataplane V2.
+In Google Cloud, you should currently use Dataplane V2.
 - Run `flux install`
 - Run `cd init`
 - Run `./flux-init prod [branch]` where `[branch]` is the branch of this repo you want to apply (defaults to main).